(Subject to change)

-Let’s be honest: communicating with your entire student body and staff has never been more important, but perhaps never more challenging!
-The Scholastic Network has built a Digital Broadcast Network to solve unique communication challenges in schools & with remote learners.
-Learn more about how you can connect in efficient & meaningful ways, engage students in the multimedia process, motivate students to be college-ready & create a safe, healthy environment all in one, simple network.
+Let’s be honest: communicating with your entire student body, staff & community has never been more important and perhaps never more challenging!
+Join Michael Broyles (The Scholastic Network) and Julia Zwahr, Clif Cotton & Derrick Jackson (Denton ISD) in a conversation around ways to unify on & off campus communication, connect with key stakeholders in efficient & meaningful ways, engage students in the multimedia process, motivate them to be college-ready & create a safe, healthy environment all in one, simple network.

 Maximizing a Small Department through Multimedia